Gugusta/GithubExplorer/readme.md

 ## Project Overview

-**👨🏻‍💻 Hi everyone, this is a from a test that I did for a company.
+**👨🏻‍💻 Hi everyone,
 The idea is to create a web application that allows the user to search for a user on Github and see the repositories of that user.**

 ### Main Technologies